jason-h-hu/dataScienceFinalProject/README.md

-# TODO!!
-- Remove ignored API key and add one back in for grader!
-- Returning nones
-- Check errors in more places
-- Change run script to use python -m SimpleHTTPServer 8888 instead of gulp for the frontend, with compiled version of site
-- Styling Chip
-- Cleaning up pin interface on maps, having callout information when clicked

 # Overview

 Don't you hate it when you're stuck somewhere in the middle of Iowa and there's nothing but Sbarro and Taco Bell for miles?
 Make your next road trip delicious!